ada-infinitum/ada-infinitum.github.io/index.md

 * Private and cold keys only exist on air-gapped, hardware encrypted, cold storage devices.
 * Multi-factor authentication required for login to all nodes.
 * 24/7 monitoring and alerting.

----
-> Cardano™ is a trademark of the Cardano Foundation, CHE-184.477.354” Or “Cardano™ is a trademark of Cardano Foundation, CHE-184.477.354, Dammstrasse 16, 6300 Zug, Switzerland, in Switzerland and other countries